tristedw/v2contracting/README.md

 This website was fully designed, developed, and deployed by me for the client V2 Contracting.
 Work included:

-_Modern responsive UI and UX
+Modern responsive UI and UX.

-Mobile-first layout and optimization
+Mobile-first layout and optimization.

-Lightweight front-end architecture
+Lightweight front-end architecture.

-SEO-friendly semantic structure_
+SEO-friendly semantic structure.

-Hosting configuration and deployment handled under my management This repository mirrors the deployed build for transparency and reference.
+Hosting configuration and deployment handled under my management.
+This repository mirrors the deployed build for transparency and reference.

 **Tech Stack**

-HTML5, CSS3, JavaScript
+HTML5, CSS3, JavaScript.
-Responsive design
+Responsive design.
-Minimal, dependency-free implementation
+Minimal, dependency-free implementation.

 **Purpose of This Repository**

 This is not an open-source project.
 This repository exists to:

-_Showcase the completed website for portfolio purposes Track the deployed build
+Showcase the completed website for portfolio purposes.

+Track the deployed build.

-Allow the client to view the codebase if needed Maintain transparency in hosting and deployment_
+Allow the client to view the codebase if needed.

+Maintain transparency in hosting and deployment.

 **License**